ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 \section{Perception}

 \ADAPT relies on multiple perception modules to function effectively in an outdoor environment.
-The first requirement is self-localization within its surroundings, which is integrated with mapping of pallet poses in a simultaneous localization and pallet mapping process; see Section~\ref{sec:state_estimation}.
+The first requirement is self-localization within its surroundings, which is integrated with mapping of pallet poses in a simultaneous localization and pallet mapping process, as detailed in Section~\ref{sec:state_estimation}.
 However, a more detailed environment mapping is necessary to assess terrain traversability, as shown in Section~\ref{sec:mapping}.

 Since autonomous exploration on a public construction site is infeasible, we assume an initial human-guided exploration phase.
 A human controller then designates general loading and unloading areas to define the mission: which pallets should be brought where, and how many.
 Within these areas, ADAPT autonomously detects all pallets and trucks and estimates their 6D poses.
 The pallet detection process is described in Section~\ref{sec:pallet_detection}, while the estimation of the edge of loading of the truck is covered in Section~\ref{sec:loading_edge_detection}.
 Lastly, to ensure safe navigation and prevent collisions during path execution, the forklift must detect and take into account obstacles in its surroundings, as discussed in Section~\ref{sec:obstacle_detection}.